PrefixMemory-Tuning: Modernizing Prefix-Tuning by Decoupling the Prefix from Attention: PrefixMemory-Tuning: Method and Framework

 \textbf{Choice 1:} Shifting the prefix module out of the attention head is to avoid the limitations highlighted in Section \ref{sec:tradeoff}.
 By doing so we avoid the $\alpha$ scaling on both the input and prefixes so there is no longer the same tradeoff between input contribution and prefix significance/contribution.

-\textbf{Choice 2:} Replacing the original similarity metric by $\phi(\cdot)^\top M$ shifts the output from Equation \eqref{eqn:lambda_phi} to Equation \eqref{eqn:lambda_MN}.
+\textbf{Choice 2:} Replacing the original similarity metric by $\phi(\cdot)^\top M$ shifts the output from \Eqref{eqn:lambda_phi} to \Eqref{eqn:lambda_MN}.
 By doing so, we lose some of the inherent structure of the attention mechanism.
 In return, we have an increase in model expressivity from the flexibility of a training matrix $M$.
-Since both PT and PT+ can be viewed as adding query-dependent d-dimensional bias terms to the transformer, we calculate the covariate output matrices of the bias from each and find the respective eigenvalue decay.
-From Figure \ref{fig:spectrum}, we see that with PT+, the top eigenvalues corresponding to the main principle components are large and decay slowly compared to PT.
+To verify this, since both PT and PMT can be viewed as adding query-dependent d-dimensional bias terms to the transformer, we calculate the covariate output matrices of the bias from each and find the respective eigenvalue decay.
+From Figure \ref{fig:spectrum}, we see that with PMT, the top eigenvalues corresponding to the main principal components are large and decay slowly compared to PT.
 This indicates that the output bias spans many principal components rather than collapsing onto a handful of axes.
-In other words, Prefix-Tuning+ adds a bias from a more diverse, high-dimensional subspace.
-This is an intuitive proxy which indicates higher expressivity.
+In other words, \method adds a bias from a more diverse, high-dimensional subspace.

-In \method, both choices are used in conjunction.
-This does not have to be the case.
-Users can choose to keep the prefix term within the attention head and only apply choice 2.
-The resulting output is expressed as:
+During the preparation of this paper, concurrent work \citep{meyer2025} was released, suggesting that prompt-tuning methods suffer from limited memorization capacity.
+In particular, there is an upper bound on the amount of new information that can be acquired through context prompts.
+This observation aligns with Choice 2 in our design, where we relax the previous architecture by replacing context prompts with $\phi(q)M$, thereby enhancing model expressivity and avoiding such constraints.

-The opposite is also true, and prefix information can be brought out of the attention head through another module.
-In this work we choose to combine the two because we consider it expressive, easy to implement and a good proof of concept.
-However, in future research, what choices to implement for the optimal architecture is an interesting direction.
+In future applications, users can choose to implement these choices in more sophisticated ways.
+For instance, our approach to shift the prefix module out of the attention head by replacing softmax regularization with linear convex combinations can be considered quite naive.
+We fully expect future work to build on this to achieve superior performance.

 \begin{remark}[The Memory Perspective] We can view our method as explicitly treating the learnable matrix $M$ as an internal memory store.
 Traditional context-based PEFTs, such as Prefix-Tuning, incorporate context memory by extending the KV inputs, tying the memory capacity to the prefix length.
 By linearizing attention and summing over the KV circuit, our approach decouples the memory capacity from sequence length and instead makes it proportional to the dimensionality of M, enabling more flexible storage of attention patterns.
 In practice, $M$ allows the model to record and retrieve token interactions without altering the core attention weights by acting as an external memory module.
 This memory interface is both more direct and more parameter-efficient than auxiliary MLP-based memory modules, which typically require deep architectural changes, incurring higher costs.